Or defining what it is that makes a great teacher great.

 Have you ever wondered what exactly renowned teachers do during lessons that help their students make progress and sound better from week to week?
 Do they rely on the same key set of strategies?
 Or is it different from teacher to teacher?
 What’s the secret sauce?

-Researchers Robert Duke and Amy Simmons were curious to learn more about the pedagogical approaches of individuals who are highly regarded not just as teachers, but as performers as well, and videotaped three renowned artist-teachers as they worked with their students in regular weekly private lessons – violist Donald McInnes, oboist Richard Killmer, and pianist Nelita True.
+Researchers Robert Duke2 and Amy Simmons were curious to learn more about the pedagogical approaches of individuals who are highly regarded not just as teachers, but as performers as well, and videotaped three renowned artist-teachers as they worked with their students in regular weekly private lessons – violist Donald McInnes3, oboist Richard Killmer, and pianist Nelita True4.

 Altogether, about 30 hours of lessons were recorded, with students ranging in age from high school to doctoral-level students.